sazuyakun/chest-cancer-classifier/README.md

 - Flask web application for inference
 - Automated CI/CD with GitHub Actions

+## Will add...
+- Functionality for the logging the pytorch model in mlflow tracking

 ## Training Methodology

 > Transfer Learning on VGG-16